hayden-fr/ComfyUI-Model-Manager/README.md

 ## About this branch

 I made this branch because the original repo was inactive and missing things I needed to make the ComfyUI usable.
-Also, many other custom nodes bundle unrelated features together or search the internet without asking for permission.
+Also, many other custom nodes bundle unrelated features together or search the internet in the background.

 ## Branch Improvements